-- When students need help locating something, I use a laser pointer to direct them to the location.
-By pointing to the aisle and the sign on the end of a bookcase, I can quickly guide students when I’m busy with others at the circulation desk or in a different area of the library.
+- I use a laser pointer to direct students a location they’re having trouble finding.
+By pointing to the aisle and the sign on the end of a bookcase, I can quickly guide them when I’m busy with others at the circulation desk or in a different area of the library.

-- Help students track series books with signs showing the covers of books in order.
-I make them with a slide presentation app.
-When printing out, use options for multiple slides per page, then laminate and tape the signs to the inside backs or uprights of shelves.
+- Help students track series books with signs showing the covers of the books in order.
+I make our signs with a simple slide presentation app.
+When printing, use options for multiple slides per page, then laminate and tape the signs to the inside backs or uprights of shelves.

-- Decorative signage, even a “fun” poster, can be purposeful and placed where it relates to content.
-Here’s mine:
+- Purposeful decorative signage – Even a “fun” poster, can serve a purpose when placed where it relates to content.
+Here’s what I do:

-- DK Eyewitness books come with posters, so I wrote Dewey numbers on the posters and put them on the ends of related bookcases or on the wall at the end of that aisle.
-The colorful posters invite students to find those books on the shelves and serve as a location reminder for students.
+- DK Eyewitness books come with posters, so I write the relevant Dewey numbers on the posters and put them on the ends of related bookcases or on the wall at the end of the aisle.
+The colorful posters invite students to find those books on the shelves and serve as location reminders.

-- At the end of my 973 aisle are posters of the Statue of Liberty and Texas cattle brands; both posters draw students to the aisle with U.S. and Texas History books.
+- At the end of our 973 U.S. History and Historical America aisle are posters of the Statue of Liberty and Texas cattle brands.
+Both posters tell students it’s the location of U.S. and Texas History fiction & Dewey books.

 - On the ends of the Spanish Fiction bookcase is a reading promotion poster written “en Español”—both a locator and language practice.